Fixed-domain curve counts for blow-ups of projective space: Enumerativity

 we may assume $d,k_1,\ldots,k_\ell \geq 0$.

-Let $\mathbb{T} \subset \P^3$ be a torus acting on $\P^3$ for which the $q_j$ are torus-fixed points.
+Let $\mathbb{T} \subset \P^3$ be a torus acting on $\P^3$ in such a way that the $q_j$ are the torus-fixed points.
 We also denote by $\mathbb{T} \subset X$ the pullback to $X$, so that $\mathbb{T}$ also acts on $X$.
-We claim that every curve in class $[C]$ lies in the strict transform $\Lambda$ of some torus-fixed hyperplane of $\P^3$.
-If not, then $[C]$ would be ordinary, and so by Lemma \ref{min degree ordinary curves}, would have degree at least 2.
+We claim that $C$ lies in the strict transform $\Lambda$ of some torus-fixed plane in $\P^3$.
+Suppose instead that this is not the case.
+Then, we will show that $\beta$ would be ordinary, and so by Lemma \ref{min degree ordinary curves}, would have anti-canonical degree at least 2, a contradiction.